andraugust/andraugust.github.io/classical-mechanics.md

 \end{align}
 $$

 Note that there exist so-called _non-conservative_ forces for which this is not true.
 For example, friction and air resistance are non-conservative forces.
 These forces however are not fundamental forces like gravity or electromagnetism and therefore fall outside the domain of application of this rule.
 Furthermore, when analyzing friction and drag we usually only model the object which is being slowed down and not the individual air molecules which produce the drag, so the system isn't closed.
 I like to think of non-conservative forces as "convenience" or "phenomenological" forces because they allow us to ignore the complex dynamics of unimportant objects (e.g. the air or ground) while still capturing the dynamics of the things we care about (e.g., a ball moving through the air or rolling across the ground).

 ### Lecture 6: The Principle of Least Action

 The principle of least action states that of all the trajectories a particle can conceivably take, the one it _does_ take is the one that minimizes the integral

 $$
 A = \int_{t_0}^{t_1} L(x,\dot{x}) \, dt
 $$

-where $$L = T - V$$  is the _Lagrangian_, and $$A$$ is the _action_.
+$$L = T - V$$  is the _Lagrangian_, and $$A$$ is the _action_.
 Although this is usually called the principal of _least_ action, technically we are solving for the action extrema, which may be a maximum.
 The extrema trajectory satisfies the Euler-Lagrange equation:

 $$
 \frac{d}{dt}\frac{\partial L}{\partial \dot{x}} = \frac{\partial L}{\partial x}
 $$

 Plugging in $$L = m\dot{x}^2/2 - V(x)$$ results in Newton's equation $$m\ddot{x} = -\partial V/\partial x$$.
 For systems with more than one degree of freedom there is a separate Euler-Lagrange equation for each degree of freedom.

 If the least-action formulation is equivalent to Newton's equation, then why should we care about it?
 Leonard lists a few reasons: